tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Networking/AWS Cloud Connectivity.md

 ### AWS Virtual Private Cloud - [[AWS VPC]]

-VPC is a service that lets you isolate your AWS resources in a isol
+VPC is a service that lets you isolate your AWS resources in a isolated network.
+Is the boundaries created around the resources let AWS restrict the network traffic.
+In addition, it allows to include sections of the AWS cloud that you want in the isolated network.